Meriem Riadi: The digital architect shaping SUEZ’s future

 "It's a pillar that was not well developed in the environmental services industry, as this was an industry driven by experts rather than being a customer-centric industry."

 As well as improved customer interfaces and “technologies such as voice bots”, Riadi says digital solutions are moving from being optional to necessities.

 "In the latest tenders, we see organisations wanting more modern and efficient customer experiences.
 Having digital tools are now required to win new contracts," she adds.

-Scaling the ‘Digital Hub’
+Taking the ‘Digital Hub’ internationally

-While not an “accelerator” as such for external start-ups, the Hub is designed to increase the speed of Suez’s very own solutions.
+While not an “accelerator” as such for external start-ups, the Hub is designed to increase the speed of SUEZ’s very own solutions.

 Each season, or six month period, results in a demo day where the project leaders present their projects in Paris and have to be “transparent about what did and didn’t work”.
 The event is broadcast around the world.

 The CDO has ambitions to take the programme further afield than Paris.

 We are working on an international roadmap because we would like to create a hub in North America and also Asia in 2021, depending on the impact of the Covid-19 pandemic,” she adds.
 One of the project successes involves hydraulic network optimisation company, Optimatics, which SUEZ acquired as part of a wider ambition to build out its network of digital solutions.